-In April 2015, we decided to seek a true Angolan Adventure, so in Easter break, we went from Luanda to Benguela by car.
-It’s just 591 km not that far, a piece of cake we thought, well not quite so, but worth it.
+We sought a true Angolan Adventure, so we went from Luanda to Benguela by car during an Easter break.
+It’s only 591 km – not that far, a piece of cake, we thought.
+Well, not quite so, but it’s worth it.

-We went with some colleagues from work, the plan was: wake up early 5 a.m. and drive.
+We went with some work colleagues, and the plan was simple: wake up early at 5 a.m. and drive.
 The almost 600 km took us about 8 hours to arrive at Benguela.

-The journey started on a Friday, take off at 5 a.m, but in the end, it was 6 a.m, because an Angolan colleague decided to arrive one hour late.
-The route isn’t difficult, basically, it’s always going forward, but in Angola, there are always some unexpected situations and having a local is a bonus, besides that he´s a colleague from work that wanted to return to Benguela.
+The journey started on a Friday.
+The route isn’t tricky, basically, it’s always going forward, but in Angola, there are always some unexpected situations and having a local is a bonus.
+We had a colleague from Benguela that wanted to go there for the weekend.

-Before the Kwanza river, there is the “miradouro da Lua”, that we were supposed to stop but we missed the spot, and in the way home we couldn’t stop because it was dark ups…
+Before the Kwanza river is the “Miradouro da Lua”, where we were supposed to stop but were distracted and missed the spot, and on the way back home, we couldn’t stop because it was dark!
+Ups…

-Passing the bridge over river Kwanza is amusing, at the beginning of bridge are 2 huge street bumps.
-The aim of the street bumps is to prevent cars from driving too fast, but they are huge, if the car has a low suspension, or is going too fast the bump can seriously damage the car.
+Crossing the bridge over river Kwanza is funny.
+At the beginning of the bridge are 2 huge street bumps.
+The aim of street bumps is to prevent cars from driving too fast, but they are huge.
+If the vehicle has a low suspension or is going too fast, the bump can seriously damage the car.

 Along the way we also came across many car accidents, the road is in very bad shape, full of potholes and you have to be very careful.
 If you don’t notice them, they can seriously damage the car…